WolverineSportsAnalytics/basketball/README.md

 `$ source env/bin/activate`

 #### Install the requirements
-    - Make sure in home directory
+    - Make sure in home directory - try these to see if it works

+`pip install --upgrade setuptools`

-`pip install requirements.txt`
+`pip install -r requirements.txt`

 #### Deactivate the Virtual ENV
 `$ deactivate`